LuciaBOURQUE/Argent-bank/README.md

 1. BACKEND

-- For this project you will need to launch the micro Api, to follow the procedure please follow the steps in this **[link](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API.git)**
+- For this project, you juste have the frontend part, for the backend you will need to launch the micro Api following the steps procedure in this **[link](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API.git)**

 2. FRONTEND